Dawn Down

 • Outside Affiliations

-• I am thrilled to be a part of the Urban Institute’s inaugural cohort of equity scholars.
-I am excited by the opportunity to connect with a diverse group of researchers using different methods to produce high-quality scholarship that will inform policies aimed at enhancing racial equity in our society.
+• I was thrilled to be a part of the Urban Institute’s inaugural cohort of equity scholars, and I am excited to continue this connection as a nonresident fellow.
+By contributing to Urban’s research, I have had the opportunity to connect with a diverse group of researchers using different methods to produce high-quality policy-relevant scholarship aimed at enhancing racial equity in our society.

-Dawn M. Dow is an equity scholar and principal research associate in the Center on Labor, Human Services and Population and the Office of Race and Equity Research at the Urban Institute.
-She engages in policy-oriented research on race, equity, and structural racism impacting families, broadly construed.
+Dawn M. Dow is a nonresident fellow in the Center on Labor, Human Services, and Population and the Office of Race and Equity Research and a former equity scholar at the Urban Institute.
+She engages in policy-oriented research focusing on families, emphasizing approaches examining intersectionality, structural racism, and equity.

-Dow's existing research examines how intersections of race, class, and gender impact the family, educational settings, the law, and political mobilization.
-She is the author of the award-winning book, Mothering While Black: Boundaries and Burdens of Middle-Class Parenthood.
-Mothering While Blackexamines African American middle-class and upper-middle-class mothers' approaches to parenting their children and their views and decisionmaking about work, family, and child care.
-Her work has appeared in journals including Gender & Society, the Journal of Marriage and Family, Sociology of Race & Ethnicity, Science Advances, and Mobilization.
+Dow’s research examines how race, class, and gender affect the family, educational settings, the law, and political mobilization.
+She is the author of the award-winning book Mothering While Black: Boundaries and Burdens of Middle-Class Parenthood, which examines Black American middle-class and upper-middle-class mothers’ approaches to parenting their children and their views and decisions about work, family, and child care.
+Her work has appeared in such journals as Gender and Society, the Journal of Marriage and Family, Sociology of Race and Ethnicity, Science Advances, and Mobilization.

 Dow earned a doctorate in sociology from the University of California, Berkeley, and a juris doctor from Columbia Law School.